 - Web hosting service for 1 website

 This is perfect since you’re just starting out and will only be running one site.

 - Free domain for 1 year

 As mentioned earlier, you have to pay a yearly fee to own a domain and keep using it.
-But if you buy your web hosting package from Bluehost, like the Basic plan, you get your domain for free for one year!
+But if you buy your web hosting package from Bluehost, you get your domain for free for one year!
 After the first year, however, the renewal price applies.